collapsed-stacks/firearms/questions/977/appropriate-handgun-ammunition-for-snake-defense.md

 - posted by: [CarolusIV](https://stackexchange.com/users/-1/383-carolusiv) on 2012-01-28
 - score: 3

-<p>Nothing quite beats birdshot from handy 12 gauge, to be honest.
-If you must use a handgun, since long guns can be a pain to bring on a hike, a .410 pistol like the judge or S&amp;W Governor should solve your problem.
+Nothing quite beats birdshot from handy 12 gauge, to be honest.
+If you must use a handgun, since long guns can be a pain to bring on a hike, a .410 pistol like the judge or S&W Governor should solve your problem.
 In this caliber, again, you'll want to use birdshot rather than buckshot.
-Even .38 shotshells will do in a pinch, and those you can fire from a .38 Special or .357 Magnum revolver.</p>
+Even .38 shotshells will do in a pinch, and those you can fire from a .38 Special or .357 Magnum revolver.

 ## Answer 995